PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 -refFna `<fna_file>` <span class="altArg"><br />or --reference-genome `<fna_file>`</span>
 : The [GRCh38.p13](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39/) FASTA file.
 The FASTA file has to be decompressed and indexed (.fai).
-These mandatory files will be automatically downloaded (~0.9GB) to the same directory as the reference PGx VCF file (`-refVcf`) if not provided by user (see [Notes](#notes) for details).
+These mandatory files will be automatically downloaded (~0.9 GB) to the same directory as the reference PGx VCF file (`-refVcf`) if not provided by user (see [Notes](#notes) for details).

 -S `<txt_file>` <span class="altArg"><br />or --sample-file `<txt_file>`</span>